Liamb17/CodeInstitute-M1/README.md

 # Testing

 ## Functionality testing
-I have used Chrome developer tools throughout the project for testing and ensuring this was displaying correctly and working efficiently on all responsive views.
+I have used Chrome developer tools for testing and ensuring this was displaying correctly and working efficiently on all responsive views throughout the project.

 ## Code Validation
 Throughout the project i have used the following websites to validate the code to ensure this meets the required industry standard.